Willyb15/Data-Science-Python/Week1/day1-git_unix/intro_unix_lec.md

 ### Keyboard Shortcuts

 Becoming efficient at navigating around your terminal can save you loads of time.
-Below we'll walk through some commands that can help increase your efficiency right from the command line.
+Below, we'll walk through some commands that can help increase your efficiency right from the command line.

 #### Using The Up/Down/Right/Left Arrows and Tab

-* To revisit commands from you history you can typically press the up arrow, where pressing it multiple times allows you to cycle through all your previous commands.
-You can also use your down arrow to cylce through commands, too.
+* To revisit commands from your history, you can typically press the up arrow, where pressing it multiple times allows you to cycle through all your previous commands.
+You can also use your down arrow to cycle through commands, too.

 * To navigate single characters in a line, you can typically use your left and right arrows.
-Holding down your META key (typically alt on mac; try alt or ctrl on Windows) will allow you to navigate through whole words at a time.
+Holding down your META key (typically `alt` on mac; try `alt` or `ctrl` on Windows) will allow you to navigate through whole words at a time.

 * Tab completion is a thing in most unix shells.
 What this means is that you can type the beginning couple of letters of a file or directory and